akko963/flaskmysql/forms/README.md

 #### notes
 ```
-current sql operations in this dir: insert/delete/select simple commands
+Focus : CRUD and RESTFUL
+      where CRUD : Create, Retrieve, Update, Delete
+      RESTFUL: Representational State Transfer (Paradigm?) -
+(REST - using stateless nature of HTTP uses of POST/GET for client-server interaction )
 CRUD in the full friends app
 Register app - *Semi-RESTful*
-THE WALL app - No Update from CRUD
+THE WALL app - C R and D from CRUD, no update
 userdb : full CRUD semi-RESTFUL
 ```